 Alison Harvey – whose dynamic research focuses on inclusivity, justice and accessibility in digital culture, with an emphasis on games, social media platforms and creative work – joins Glendon as an assistant professor of communications.
 The author of Gender, Age, and Digital Games in the Domestic Context (2015, Routledge) and Feminist Media Studies (2019, Polity), Harvey is committed to critical community-engaged scholarship.

 Indigenous Expertise in Sociology

 Teaching linguistics at Glendon for over 10 years, Maya Chacaby recently joined the Sociology Department full time.
 Chacaby is Anishinaabe (Ojibwe) Autochtone from the Kaministiqua region; a proficient speaker of her language, Anishinaabemowin; a traditional ceremonial person; two-spirited, an anti-colonial writer; a human-trafficking survivor; a former street kid; dyslexic; a provincial policy analyst; and (most importantly) a pro-gamer.

 Bilingual entrepreneurship and innovation training

 Discover how far entrepreneurship can take you!
 Associate Professor Angelo Dossou-Yovo teaches management and entrepreneurship courses in the new Glendon/emlyon Dual Degree program in International Studies and Business Administration.
 His research interests include the growth process of small businesses, innovation systems and international entrepreneurship.
 Dr. Dossou-Yovo’s work focuses on helping students innovate and become entrepreneurs through the Entrepreneurial Skills Passport (ESP), a bilingual entrepreneurship and innovation training program offered through Glendon’s unique initiative GENIAL (Glendon ENtrepreneuriat et Innovation À L'international) that he created.

 Your Language Advantage

-Hear about the benefits of bilingualism from Glendon Interim Principal, Ian Roberge, and from our students.
+Hear about the benefits of bilingualism from Professor Ian Roberge, recent Glendon graduates and from our students.

 Aidan was able to reclaim his French-Canadian heritage at Glendon and by 4th year, was able to take all his classes in French.